zayman2045/portfolio-website/README.md

 # Rust Full-Stack Portfolio

 This web application serves as my development portfolio.
-It's written in Rust for both the frontend and backend, demonstrating the language's versatility, safety, and efficiency.
+The frontend and backend are both written in Rust, demonstrating the language's versatility, safety, and efficiency.

 ## Overview